Jay Fisher - World Class Knifemaker

 As you can probably imagine, my take on factory knives gets a lot of interest and comment.
 Most reasonable people understand the simple differences between handmade custom art work and factory produced products, but once in a while someone will claim that my comments are disingenuous or outright wrong.
 It's okay to disagree, but be prepared to defend your argument if asked to do so with reason and intelligence.
 I do appreciate the web traffic they send my way, as long as they spell my name right and include my URL.

-An example of one of these non-reasoning complaints is one presented by just such a person (anonymously, of course)that factory-made automobiles are better than handmade automobiles, therefore, handmade automobiles are inferior, and that is why there are few handmade autos.
+An example of one of these non-reasoning complaints is one presented by just such a person that factory-made automobiles are better than handmade automobiles, therefore, handmade automobiles are inferior, and that is why there are few handmade autos.
 If this person is talking about small shops custom making individual autos, he couldn't be more wrong.
 The most expensive, most valuable autos in the world are made individually, by hand, in small groups in custom shops.
 Though they might be occasionally referred to as production autos, mere dozens exist.
 The custom shops of Bugatti, Lamborghini, McClaren, and Pagani are not prolific high volume production shops, and one could not dispute the extremely high value of their autos.
 Do they perform well?
 Of course they do, but how can you compare them to a Hundai which may be a better value per mile?
 What about fine racing cars, worth millions of dollars?
 Do these complainers think Indi cars and dragsters are made in some production factory?
 And what about performance?
 Sure, they can go fast, but how convenient are they to park; what kind of mileage do you get on alcohol and nitromethane?